MrGrappleMan/Fynelium/README.md

 Select the alternate boot device where you have moved the file.
 The manufacturer provides information on this as well.

-Go through the generic steps
+Go through the generic steps.

-Your username should be "a", use any password that you want to.
-If any other user is to be added, use (b,c...y,z)

-Automatic partitioning, free up space with delete all and encrypt your drive with the same password as your username.
+Automatic partitioning, free up space with delete all.
 Encryption is optional for servers.

 Begin installation.